-Once you have the dream of becoming a digital nomad, it’s hard to shake.
+Once you have the dream of digital nomad life, it’s hard to shake.
 If you really want to live a new, location independent lifestyle, you’ll need to start planning and working towards your goal step by step.
-Here’s my guide on how to become a digital nomad with no skills or experience – what you need to think about before you travel, how to decide where to go, and what to do when you arrive at your destination.
+Here’s my guide on how to become a digital nomad with no experience – what you need to think about before you travel, how to decide where to go, and what to do when you arrive at your destination.

 The key theme here is difference.
-Whichver way you launch into your nomad life, and however you choose to sustain it isn’t ever wrong, it’s just – different.
+Whichever way you launch into your nomad life, and however you choose to sustain it isn’t ever wrong, it’s just – different.

 What IS a digital nomad anyway?

 People have varying definitions of what “digital nomad” means, and what digital nomads do – even nomads themselves.
 In the broadest sense, it means a person that can travel and work remotely as they move around.

 Wikipedia defines it as: